storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 ![][Preferences-Other-tab]

 Send error logs - This option uses a service, elmah.io, which collects error data and provides us with a log which gives us an idea of what happened.
 This information includes your your email so that we can follow up for more information if needed.
-Your outline data is not not retained or forwarded and no information is shared with anyone outside of Team StoryBuilder.
+Your outline data is not not retained or forwarded and no information is shared with anyone outside of Team StoryCAD.

-Send newsletters - Your email address will be subscribed to the StoryBuilder newsletter, which is usually sent about once a month.
+Send newsletters - Your email address will be subscribed to the StoryCAD newsletter, which is usually sent about once a month.

 Wrap node names - Wraps node names in the Story Explorer and Narrator treeviews, if the Name is longer than the treeview’s display width.